If you’re considering using monobenzone to achieve a lighter complexion — stop.

-The disease can spread, rapidly or slowly, to cover the entire body surface (universal vitiligo) but the most common form appears in a symmetrical form (generalized vitiligo).
+The white patches can spread — rapidly or slowly — to cover the entire body surface (universal vitiligo), but the most common form appears in a symmetrical form (generalized vitiligo).
 Sometimes, only half of the body is affected (segmental vitiligo).

 Monobenzone is a depigmenting treatment for cases of extensive vitiligo, where the patches of white skin are too large to be treated for repigmentation.

-There are a few things you should know about this chemical called monobenzone:
+A few things you should know about monobenzone:

 - Scientists still do not fully understand how monobenzone works.

 - Its effects are unpredictable and may not lead to complete depigmentation.